sqmk/Pushy/README.md

 #### Emergency priority messages

 You can send a message with an emergency priority and get a receipt code.
+Emergency priorities also have additional options.

 ```php
 // Create a message with emergency priority